 Changes in life allow you to consider where your priorities lie.
 How do you really want to spend your time on earth?
 What is really important to you?

-We have witnessed a lot of this over the pandemic with people realising they want to spend more time with their families, slow down life a little or focus less on the material things in life.
+It was interesting to witness through the pandemic people realising they wanted to spend more time with their families, slow down life a little or focus less on the material things in life.

 Change can help you gain a clear sense of your goals and values; this will help your mind and body to be much more resilient when it comes to the stressors of change.

 Prioritizing how you deal life’s changes means not being afraid to ask for help when you need it.